-Research projects have generously been funded by The W.Garfield Weston Foundation, The Province of Ontario, MITACS and The Liber Ero Fellowship Program.
-Research partners include BumbleBeeWatch.org, The Nature Conservancy of Canada, Friends of the Earth Canada, Wildlife Preservation Canada, Ontario Nature and The Xerces Society for Invertebrate Conservation
+Research projects have generously been funded by The Weston Family Foundation, The Province of Ontario, NSERC, New Frontiers in Research Fund, MITACS and the Liber Ero Fellowship Program.
+Research partners include the Nature Conservancy of Canada, Friends of the Earth Canada, Wildlife Preservation Canada, Ontario Nature and the Xerces Society for Invertebrate Conservation.

 What Drives Us